Checkmarx/Kotlin-SCP/src/m7-client-code-quality/README.md

 code within the mobile code's address space.

-Consistent coding patterns and coding style guidelines broadly accepted in the organization will help to improve code quality. since these issues are not easily detected on code review, using a static analysis tool usually provides the results.
+Consistent coding patterns and coding style guidelines broadly accepted in the organization will help to improve code quality.
+Since these issues are not easily detected on code review, using a static analysis tool usually provides the results.
 Buffer overflows and memory leaks should be top priorities over other code quality issues yet to be solved.